kbhatnagar97/Revival/DATABASE_SCHEMA.md

   osName: string;                        // e.g., "iOS", "Android", "Windows", "macOS"
   osVersion: string;                     // e.g., "16.2", "13"
   fcmToken: string;                      // Firebase Cloud Messaging token - used for push notifications
-  lastSeenAt: Timestamp;  // Session end time heartbeat function for every 30 seconds threshold 1 minute for updating last seen for that specific device
+  lastSeenAt: Timestamp;  // Updated every 30 seconds by heartbeat function with 1-minute threshold for device-specific session tracking

   // Status & Metadata
   firstRegisteredAt: Timestamp;          // When this device was first seen for this user.